Migrate VMware VMs to Azure (agentless)

 Right-click the VM to test, and click Test migrate.

-In Test Migration, select the Azure VNet in which the Azure VM will be located after the migration.
+In Test migration, select the Azure VNet in which the Azure VM will be located during testing.
 We recommend you use a non-production VNet.

 The Test migration job starts.
 Monitor the job in the portal notifications.